EU officials seek to limit impact of Russia's food import ban

 Moscow initially said it would not stoop to a tit-for-tat response, but last week it took aim at Western food imports, a move many analysts say could hurt Russian consumers more than it affects Western exporters.

-“Rearranging the deck chairs on a ship is a good analogy right now,” said Robert Yonkers, vice president and chief economist for the International Dairy Foods Association said.

-“Yes, some countries might see some short-term impact on demand for their dairy products.
-But in general, unless Russia is truly thinking of cutting off all imports of food stuffs, then there is still going to be a deck and there are still going to be chairs.”

-Ciolos has said he is confident the EU farm sector can quickly find new markets for exports to Russia worth around 11 billion euros, roughly 10 percent of all EU agricultural sales.
+Ciolos has said he is confident the EU farm sector can quickly find new markets for exports to Russia worth around 11 billion euros, roughly 10 percent of all EU agricultural sales outside the bloc.

 A separate Russian ban on EU pork announced earlier this year has had relatively little impact, the Commission says, as farmers have found new markets in Asia and helped to fill the gap left by an outbreak of pig disease in the United States.

+While the Commission has said it reserves the right to respond to Russia’s ban, Ciolos has said any response must be proportionate.

+Taking Russia to the World Trade Organization over the food bans could be unwise, Brussels-based lawyers said, arguing the EU concern was to de-escalate the crisis.

-Additional reporting by Gus Trompiz in Paris, Nigel Hunt in London, PJ Huffstutter in Chicago and Michael Shields in Vienna; Editing by Dale Hudson and Pravin Char
+Additional reporting by Gus Trompiz in Paris and Michael Shields in Vienna; Editing by Dale Hudson